JayTwoLab/QPing/README.md

         destIpAddress = strArg;
     }

-    // See sample of *.ini for each OS.
+    // See sample of *.ini for each OS and language.
 You can make your own INI.
     QString iniFilePath = "./ping-config-win-en.ini"; // Windows, English
     // QString iniFilePath = "./ping-config-win-kr.ini"; // Windows, Korean
     // QString iniFilePath = "./ping-config-linux-en.ini"; // Linux, English